ZettelGeist/zettelgeist/docs/gs.md

 (zenv) $ zettel --file template.yaml --id tutorial --counter tutorial --name id counter
 ```

-This command initiates a count of cards with the `id` 'tutorial'.
+This command initiates a count of cards with the `id` "tutorial".
-The default number of digits is four;
+The count is maintained in a new binary file `.counter.dat`.
-the count is maintained in a new binary file `.counter.dat`.
+The default number of digits is four and the count starts at `0000`.
-The values `id`, `counter`, and `timestamp` can be combined in any order.
+The values `id`, `counter`, and `timestamp` may be combined in any order.

 ## ZettelGeist fields